Zash/lua-unbound/README.markdown

 Downloading
 -----------

-Source can be downloaded with mercurial from
+Source can be downloaded with Mercurial from
 <https://code.zash.se/luaunbound/>.

 Signed releases can be found at <https://code.zash.se/dl/luaunbound/>.